 You can also review the Drench pages on this site to find out specific information about drenches, including their drench active, drench group, length of protection, which worms they treat, dose rate, withholding period, export slaughter interval and manufacturer.

-The negative impact of this worm can also be reduced through grazing management strategies and by using one of the integrated worm control programs, which have been developed for different regions across Australia.
+The negative impact of this worm can also be reduced through browsing and grazing management strategies and by using one of the integrated worm control programs that have been developed for different regions across Australia.